plasma-disassembler/plasma/README.md

 ## Switch jump-tables

 The program can't detect automatically switch statements which require a jump-table.
-So we need to tell him which jump-table to used and the size.
+So we need to tell him which jump-table to use.

     $ ./reverse.py -i tests/others/switch.bin
     >> x